HenrikBechmann/react-infinite-grid-scroller/README.md

     // run the cache sentinel on every iteration cacheSentinel()

-    // register the scroller element
-    return <div ref = {scrollerElementRef} style = {scrollerstyles}>
+    // register the scroller element with the ref attribute return <div ref = {scrollerElementRef} style = {scrollerstyles}>
         {scrollercontent}
     </div>